 Related: Pak Suzuki And The Sedan Segment

 In a market with limited options where a car with a trunk is considered a luxury rather than necessity, Suzuki Margalla enjoyed the status of the car of the middle-class.
 But then things changed, sedans kept getting bigger and bigger with maintenance not at all as cheap and easy as it was with Margalla.
 Pak Suzuki too, were never able to offer any sedan that even came close to the sort of success which the Margalla enjoyed in its time.
 After it was discontinued, the company introduced the Baleno, and then the Liana– both being unable to put behind the sales stats of the Margalla during the 90s.

-Ever since Pak Suzuki pulled off the race with the discontinuation of the Liana in 2014, although it was already out of competition long ago, the entry level subcompact segment remained on the mercy of Honda City.
-The car (current generation City) which Honda Atlas has been so happy to drag for more than 10 years in our country, because of the absence of competition.
+Ever since Pak Suzuki pulled off the race with the discontinuation of the Liana in 2014, although it was already out of competition long ago, the entry level subcompact segment remained on the mercy of Honda City which Honda Atlas has been so happy to drag for more than 10 years (5th gen City) in our country, due to the absence of competition.

 The government felt the need to shake up the Japanese dominated market by introducing the Automobile Development Policy 2016-21.
 The primary goal of this policy was to break the monopoly of 3 Japanese automakers in the market, create competition between players, shorten the delivery period, eliminate own/ premium, bring down car prices and improve the quality of products offered to the customers.